BU-Spark/bu-spark/documentation/github-admin/github-administration.markdown

 ### Locate file

-Now that you are on the `dev` branch locate the `COLLABORATORS` file in the root of the repository and select it:
+Now that you are on the `dev` branch, locate the `COLLABORATORS` file in the root of the repository and select it

 ![Locate COLLABORATORS file](assets/collab-root.jpg){: width="1000px"}